 As it is practiced today in China, cancer diagnosis and treatments are dominantly performed in public hospitals.
 Therefore, accessibility to public hospitals is critical for companies specializing in precision oncology.
-Adoption by public hospitals and insurance coverage often requires registration from the NMPA-each IVD product must be registered in association with a specific sequencing platform.
-Thus, NMPA registration will become increasingly important for diagnostic tests to gain commercial adoption in China.
-Companies with the NMPA-registered IVD products and platforms are expected to win larger market shares.
+Adoption by public hospitals and insurance coverage often requires registration from the NMPA or approval from competent regulatory authorities.
 Our regulatory capabilities are highlighted by our strong regulatory team, robust pipeline of IVD products and high-quality clinical laboratory services.